OfficeDev/office-js-docs-pr/docs/develop/configure-your-add-in-to-use-a-shared-runtime.md

 ---
 ms.date: 10/05/2021
-title: "Configure your Office Add-in to use a shared JavaScript runtime" ms.prod: non-product-specific
+title: Configure your Office Add-in to use a shared JavaScript runtime ms.prod: non-product-specific
-description: 'Configure your Office Add-in to use a shared JavaScript runtime to support additional ribbon, task pane, and custom function features.' ms.localizationpriority: high
+description: Configure your Office Add-in to use a shared JavaScript runtime to support additional ribbon, task pane, and custom function features. ms.localizationpriority: high
 ---